 Cost Of Living

-The cost of living for expatriates / professional migrants in In Washington-Arlington-Alexandria DC-VA, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Washington-Arlington-Alexandria DC-VA as at 1 October 2018 is very high in comparison to other places in the world.
-1) Alcohol (where available) & Tobacco: High 2) Clothing: Average 3) Communication: High 4) Education: Very High 5) Furniture & Appliances: Average 6) Groceries: High 7) Healthcare: High 8) Household Accommodation: Very High 9) Miscellaneous: Average 10) Personal Care: High 11) Recreation & Culture: High 12) Restaurants Meals Out and Hotels: Very High 13) Transport: Very High Washington-Arlington-Alexandria DC-VA is for example 41.3% more expensive than Houston TX for groceries, 68.1% more expensive for household costs than Kuala Lumpur, and 79.7% more expensive for transport costs than Dubai.
+The cost of living for expatriates / professional migrants in In Washington-Arlington-Alexandria DC-VA, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Washington-Arlington-Alexandria DC-VA as at 1 April 2019 is very high in comparison to other places in the world.
+1) Alcohol (where available) & Tobacco: Very High 2) Clothing: High 3) Communication: High 4) Education: Very High 5) Furniture & Appliances: Average 6) Groceries: Very High 7) Healthcare: High 8) Household Accommodation: Very High 9) Miscellaneous: Average 10) Personal Care: High 11) Recreation & Culture: High 12) Restaurants Meals Out and Hotels: Very High 13) Transport: Very High Washington-Arlington-Alexandria DC-VA is for example 49% more expensive than Houston TX for groceries, 68.5% more expensive for household costs than Kuala Lumpur, and 67% more expensive for transport costs than Dubai.
 The hardship premium for Washington-Arlington-Alexandria DC-VA for an expat from Perth, is for example 0%, i.e. host location (Washington-Arlington-Alexandria DC-VA) premium of 10% minus home (Perth) location premium of 10%.
 Washington-Arlington-Alexandria DC-VA is ranked as a minimal hardship location.
 Want to know more about cost of living, hardship (quality of living) or expat salary in Washington-Arlington-Alexandria DC-VA?
 Register subscribe to your home location and Washington-Arlington-Alexandria DC-VA and run your personalised reports.